isaac-mason/arancini/packages/arancini/README.md

   }
 }

-// optionally object pool the component - this helps avoid garbage collection
-@objectPooled()
 class InventoryComponent extends Component {
   inventory = new Map<string, number>()

   construct() {
     this.inventory.clear()
   }

+  // optionally object pool the component - this helps avoid garbage collection if the component is expensive to create static objectPooled = true
 }

 world.registerComponent(PositionComponent)